Don't have an account? Create one.

 Walking through the rubble of civilizations, you will try to find the answer to the eternal question of why people go to war against each other, inflicting pain on the enemy and destroying everything created with such love.
 During the tour, you slowly and imperceptibly delve deeper and deeper into the past.
 Therefore, at the end of the excursion, you will visit the waterfall that will help you come back to reality and become a breath of fresh air on your journey.

 Be sure to take a tour of Perge, Aspendos and Side from Alanya.
 You will have a lot of fun.
 Enriches you mentally, gives you food for thought.
 You can not only see the magnificent landscapes of the real Turkey, but also capture it.

-Alanya Perge Aspendos Side Tour price is 60 Euro for adults, 30 Euro for children from 7 to 11 years old and for children under 6 years old free.
+Alanya Perge Aspendos Side Tour price is 65 Euro.
+Child price is 40 Euro ( 7 – 11 Ages ).
+Under 6 years old free.

 Please note that we have ‘no hidden costs’

 At 8:00 a.m., a comfortable bus will pick you up from your hotel and set off.
 The first city you visit is Perge, which has been inscribed on the tentative list of UNESCO World Heritage Sites.
 You will enter through the city gates, walk along the wide main street, take your time to see the amphitheater, stadium, acropolis and baths, and take picturesque photos that capture not only the ruins of the ancient city, but also peace, show peace and tranquility .

 Next, drive to the once huge bustling commercial town of Aspendos.
 The ruins will cause real admiration, since the degree of destruction here is minimal, and you can see not only the masonry, but in some places you can meet the interior decoration of the walls.
 Before your eyes you will see a huge aqueduct, stables and again an amphitheater, as well as a necropolis with tombs and sarcophagi.